mixophrygian/SaveAStray/README.md

+##Save A Stray
-Save A Stray - a mobile app for iOS and Android!
-This is the iOS repo, Android repo will be public shortly, once I have time to gitignore the config file.
-Ignore the Android folder in this repo, lots of reworking was done to optimize for Android, namely the navigation bar.
+####a mobile (react-native) app for iOS and Android!

+This is the iOS repo.
+Ignore the Android folder in this repo, lots of reworking was done to optimize for Android, namely the navigation.

+What is this all about?
+Visit http://saveastrayapp.com